ampache/ampache.org-docs/docs/docs/plugins/audiomuse.md

 An unanalysed library returns nothing, which looks exactly like a broken plugin.

+### Connecting it to Ampache

+AudioMuse-AI has to read your library itself, so it needs its own connection back to Ampache.

+There are two ways to do that and the plugin works with either.

+**Ampache connector (pending).** A native Ampache connector has been written and submitted upstream, but it is **not in an AudioMuse-AI release yet**.

+It uses Ampache's own API, so it reads fields the Subsonic API has no room for and needs fewer calls.

+Once it ships, pick `ampache` as the server type and give it your Ampache URL, username and password.

+**Navidrome connector (works today).** Until then, add Ampache using the **Navidrome** server type.

+Navidrome's connector is a plain Subsonic client, and Ampache serves the Subsonic API, so it connects as-is.

+Use your Ampache URL, your username, and your normal account password.

+It authenticates with a hex-encoded plaintext password, so this is the account password, not your Subsonic Password.

+Either way the plugin works unchanged; you do not have to tell Ampache which one you used.

 ## Setting up the plugin

 Activate the **AudioMuse** plugin on the plugins page (`admin/modules.php`).